 - i.
-Post TANF/SFA Services All support services and tuition assistance for clients who no longer received Temporary Assistance for Needy Families (TANF) or State Family Assistance (SFA) were eliminated.
+Post TANF/SFA Services All support services and tuition assistance for clients who no longer received TANF or SFA were eliminated.
 Staff no longer provided clients with post-TANF support services or post-TANF tuition assistance once a client had exited the program. - ii.
 Sanction Review Panel The Sanction Review Panel (SRP) was eliminated.